khusanov-m/JavaScript-Coding-Challenges/README.md

 **03 Developer-Skills**

 Include only one challenge to solve with developer skills such as dividing problem into sub-problems, use consoole to see output, algorithm and pseidocode

+**04 Guess-My-Number**

+Simple game conducted with help of JS Dom manipulation to guess number between 0 to 20